arnon3339/mnist-project/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The FastApi server will be running on [http://127.0.0.1:8000](http://127.0.0.1:8000) – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).

+## Dataset

+The CNN model use mnist dataset that is the open source.
+It can be found in [Kraggle](https://www.kaggle.com).
+An image can be uploaded for digit prediction.

 ## Learn More